On Typesetting Engines: A Programmer's Perspective

 CJK Typesetting is Complicated

-TL;DR: if you don't want to delve into the details, you can check out the following W3C (opens in a new tab) notes to get an intuitive sense of the complexity of typesetting requirements for CJK:
+TL;DR: if you don’t want to delve into the details, you can check out the following W3C draft notes to get an intuitive sense of the complexity of typesetting requirements for CJK:

 - Requirements for Chinese Text Layout 中文排版需求